ritish26/SavingsAccount/architecture-questions.md

 3. Load Balancer
 * Distributes incoming traffic across multiple backend servers for better performance and reliability.
-- 3 instances of your app → Nginx balances load between them
+- Instances of your app → Nginx balances load between them

 4. SSL Termination
 - Handles HTTPS/SSL connections at the edge, so your backend can just deal with HTTP.